nooor360/GANIS-clean/README.md

 We introduce the **AI Optimism Index**, a novel metric to quantify this gap.

+See visuals/interactive_map_hype_top50.html for an interactive exploration of the semantic clusters.

 ## How to Reproduce (GANIS Track 5)

 ```bash